Jeff4BLE/DevZoneBlogs/README.md

 # DevZoneBlogs

-This will contain a collection of source code from various DevZone Blogs.
+This section will contain a collection of source code from various DevZone Blogs.